standardbots/ros2-realtime-api/README.md

 Sample code to call the ros2 apis

 ## Setup
 There is one time setup that needs to be done by a standard bots engineer.
+Please ask standardbots to do setup for you

+1. Update the `cyclonedds.xml` NetworkInterface name to the adapter you will be using
+2. Build
+3. Run

 ## Building